This beautiful piece served in the Spanish royal court.

 The hammering is subtle on the flanks of the pan.
 It feels like a ripple under the fingertips and is only visible in light.

 But whoever made it was wonderfully skilled.
-It’s a marvelous piece of work and worthy of the kitchen of a queen’s palace.
+It’s a marvelous piece of work and worthy of the kitchen of a king’s palace.
 Nearly two hundred years have passed and it has come down in the world quite a bit, of course, but even with the passage of time, its innate quality has not faded.
 This is a beautiful pan and just as useful today as it was then, and I am so grateful to have it.